Lordstown students head to Iowa Caucus

 LORDSTOWN, OHIO (WKBN) – Students from Lordstown High School are heading to Des Moines, Iowa Friday for an Iowa Caucus experience.

-After a 6 a.m. departure, the students will arrive in Den Moines Friday night and set out to work on campaigns throughout the week and then attend the Caucus on Feb.
+After a 6 a.m. departure, the students will arrive in Des Moines Friday night and set out to work on campaigns throughout the week and then attend the Caucus on Feb.
 3.

 It’s a unique experience to see politics in action.